ruby-association/prep-test/gold_answers.md

 ScriptError < Exception
 ```

 If `rescue` is called without a specific error class, it will catch `StandardError` and its descendents by default.
-Most exceptions in core Ruby are descendents of `StandardError`, but there are some that are not usually meant to be rescued which exist in other class hierarchies which descend directly from the `Exception` base clase.
+Most exceptions in core Ruby are descendents of `StandardError`, but there are some that are not usually meant to be rescued which exist in other class hierarchies which descend directly from the `Exception` base class.

 -----------------------------------------------------------------